databrary/design/ridir-16/narrative.md

 For tools that store code-specific definitions in the coding files, the project team will build upon the import functions developed as part of Project 2.
 Developing an interface for users to enter code-specific information stored in coding manuals poses a somewhat bigger challenge.
 The team has already begun to collect coding manuals from volunteers who responded to our community survey.
-Based on our initial assessment of these materials, we envision developing an interface that will sequentially display the codes imported into Databrary in one panel and the MS Word/text-file/spreadsheet coding manual in another panel.
-Users would then use cut and paste functions to populate the fields specific to each code.
-This semi-automated solution is necessary because coding manual formats vary so widely in format and detail across research groups.
 We will also consider the viability and utility of creating and encouraging the use of template coding manuals, as we have done for Data Management Plans (https://databrary.org/access/policies/dmp-template.html) and for Video Data Sharing Releases (https://databrary.org/access/policies/release-template.html).

 Once code-specific information has been entered into Databrary, we will need to make available interfaces that allow users to view and edit the information.
 One interface will need to allow users to view and edit the code definitions in a document-like form similar to a coding manual.
-The interface will also allow users to export the coding manual definitions in open, interoperable formats (CSV, XML/HTML, JSON, or Markdown).
 It will be easier to provide users ways to edit information stored in coding manuals than to enable users to edit code definition fields that are part of the data package associated with specific coding files in tools like Transana, Noldus Observer XT, and Mangold.
 So, the extent to which users can edit or export information normally contained in these coding files or code templates will depend on the extent to which we are able to read from and write to native (or importable) file formats.

 A second type of interface will be needed that allows users who are viewing a particular video in a specific session to view what codes have been applied to what segments of video.
-Project 4 describes how we intend to tackle the problem of displaying the *sources* of the codes (coding file type, contributor, etc.).
+Project 1b describes how we intend to tackle the problem of displaying the *sources* of the codes (coding file type, contributor, etc.).
 This interface will likely build upon Databrary's existing video segment tagging feature, but it will have to include the ability to toggle on or off the visibility of individual code definitions, or the visibility of a separate "code definition" panel.
 Consistent with other UI components of Databrary and this proposal, we will proceed iteratively in developing and testing these designs, guided by input from the Databrary advisory board, our technical advisory committee, and user feedback.